net-lisias-kspu/ContractConfigurator/Contract-Type.md

             minAltitude = 45000
         }

-        // The PARAMETER node defines a contract requirement - a prerequisite
+        // The REQUIREMENT node defines a contract requirement - a prerequisite
         // that needs to be met before the contract can be offered.
 The
         // following shows an example requirement.
 See the Requirements page
         // for examples of all supported requirements.